japanese-email-format

 “… I think that your Japanese is good enough to understand how you should address a professor.
 Please reword this email before I forward it to the department head.”

-I discovered that the problem wasn’t due to my knowledge of the Japanese language: it was my understanding of Japanese culture.
+I discovered that the problem wasn’t due to my knowledge of the Japanese language—it was my understanding of Japanese culture.

-There’s an entire culture and etiquette surrounding digital correspondences in Japanese, so if you plan to live, study or even just make some acquaintances in Japan, you’ll need to know the basic Japanese email format.
+There’s an entire culture and etiquette surrounding digital correspondence in Japanese, so if you plan to live, study or even just make some acquaintances in Japan, you’ll need to know the basic Japanese email format.

 Contents

-Imagine that you’re standing in line to buy lunch when, reaching into your pocket, you discover that you forgot your wallet.
+Imagine that you’re standing in line to buy lunch when reaching into your pocket, you discover that you forgot your wallet.
 Furthermore, for the sake of argument, you have to ask the person behind you for money.

 How would you phrase that request if the person behind you was…